MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 #### Confidence Interval Applications

 - The effectiveness of two groups of drugs.
-- Comparing to different ways of teaching the same topic and see which way improves retention.
+- Comparing two different ways of teaching the same topic and see which way improves retention.
 - A/B testing: where comparing two different webpages to one another and determine which web design drives the largest amount of traffic.
 A/B testing is one of the most important to businesses around the world.
 In this technique, you are changing something about your web layout to understand how it impacts users.
 You ideally want to provide a page that leads to more clicks, higher revenue, and/or higher customer satisfaction.

-### 3. Hypothesis Testing
+### Hypothesis Testing

 - Hypothesis Testing and Confidence Intervals allow us to use only sample data to draw conclusions about an entire population.
 - You are always performing hypothesis tests on population parameters, never on statistics.
 Statistics are values that you already have from the data, so it does not make sense to perform hypothesis tests on these values.